Fleak SQL Language Reference

 -

-Aggregation scope: Aggregation functions only work within the current input event list.
+Aggregation scope: Aggregation functions only work within the current input record list.

-- For HTTP requests with multiple events, aggregation works across all events in the request
+- For HTTP requests with multiple records, aggregation works across all records in the request

-- For Kafka sources, each input event list typically contains only one message, limiting aggregation across messages
+- For Kafka sources, each input record list typically contains only one message, limiting aggregation across messages

 -